capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

 ## Project Abstract

-Devs and Dragons is a multiplayer web-based application that provides a gamified learning platform for computer science students and educators.
-Users must form parties of two to four members to take on quests that involve solving coding problems.
-Alternatively, users can create guilds to hold multiple parties and assign multiple quests.
-Each user in a party takes turns coding to solve the problem with a given time constraint based on difficulty.
-Each quest and the problems created for the quest are generated using user input and a GPT bot.
+Devs and Dragons is a single-player web-based application designed for computer science education.
+It utilizes a GPT bot to generate unique quests tailored to the individual learning needs of each user.
+The application includes an AI helper bot that provides guidance during quests.
+Users can track and review completed quests to reinforce their learning.

 ## High Level Requirements